📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Title Zooniverse QuickTalk feature

-Description The QuickTalk feature is an experimental technology which incorporates the 'Talk' message boards into the classification user interface for Zooniverse online crowdsourcing projects.
+Description The QuickTalk feature is an experimental technology which incorporates 'Talk' message board posts into the classification user interface for Zooniverse online crowdsourcing projects.
 When this feature is enabled, volunteers can view and post messages on a subject-specific Talk thread while classifying on that particular subject.
 QuickTalk is currently behind a feature flag on a project's Admin page, meaning a Zooniverse administrator has to turn it on for any given project.

 Type Of Technology New/Improved Technique/Technology